This graveyard pie recipe post was made for #HalloweenTreatsWeek.

-Graveyard pie is the perfect eerie name for a Halloween dessert, isn’t it?
+Graveyard Pie is the perfect eerie name for a Halloween dessert, isn’t it?
 If you’ve ever had dirt pudding, this is very similar to that and equally delicious!

-If you’ve ever had the classic dirt pudding, this is very similar to that and in fact could be made in individual dessert cups.
+It could be made in individual dessert cups.
 However, to give the whole graveyard impression, it’s best made in a pie plate so you can set up all the bones on display.

 When you dig up the dirt for serving, you’ll want to spoon and scoop it though.
 It really won’t hold together like a pie.
 Just an FYI.